Socio-Legal Journals Writing Workshop

 The workshop will include also a panel on building research networks, applying for research grants and carrying out collaborative research.

-The Accra Workshop will be led by Prof John Harrington (Cardiff Law School and Editorial Board of Journal of Law and Society), Prof Diamond Ashiagbor (Institute of Advanced Legal Studies, University of London and Editorial Board of Feminist Legal Studies), Prof David Kershaw (London School of Economics and Modern Law Review Editorial Board) and Mr Victor Chimbwanda (Ghana Institute for Advanced Legal Studies).
+The Accra Workshop will be led by Prof John Harrington (Cardiff Law School and Editorial Board of Journal of Law and Society), Prof Diamond Ashiagbor (Kent Law School and Editorial Board of Feminist Legal Studies), and other editors of leading socio-legal journals.

 How to Apply